 Substituting Carrier Oils or Liquid Oils

 When substituting liquid oils or carrier oils you have a lot of leeway.
-There is an amazing variety of liquid oils available right in your local grocery store and most of them can be used in skin care products.
+There is an amazing variety of liquid oils available right in your local grocery store and most of them can be used in skin care products, like lotion bars.
 Since any pesticide residues will be concentrated in the oils it’s a good idea to stick with certified organic carrier oils.
 You’ll also avoid genetically modified organisms if you stick with organic oils.

 Specialty skin care oils can be found at soap supply stores, as well as herb stores like Mountain Rose herbs, the Bulk Apothecary, and even in your local health food store.
 The prices vary greatly.
 Since some of these oils go rancid quickly, choose your purchases from a store or online supplier with a rapid turnover, to ensure that you get the freshest supply.

 Carrier oils are divided into 3 classes based on whether they are drying oils or non-drying oils.
 The third class is the semi-drying oils.
 For our use drying oils are the liquid oils that are rapidly absorbed by the skin and leave the skin feeling moisturized but not greasy.
 Semi drying oils offer some of the faster absorbsion rate, but also leave a layer of protective oil on the skin surface.
 Non-drying oils take a bit longer to be absorbed by the skin.
 Some folks will tell you that a moisturizer made with non-drying oils feels slippery and greasy.
 Although all oils should be absorbed by the skin over time.

 Drying oils are high in polyunsaturated fats, while the non-drying oils are higher in saturated fats.
 Drying oils will go rancid more quickly than non-drying oils and should be kept in a cool place, protected from heat and light.
 Buy only what you know you will use up within 6 months of drying oils.
 Non-drying oils have a longer shelf life.